-Our aim is to mobilise the investment industry into action on this underserved topic and to accelerate corporate efforts to measure, disclose and reduce emissions of toxic pollutants into the air.
+REDUCING AIR POLLUTION TO WHO RECOMMENDED LEVELS IN THE UK COULD...67 and reduce emissions of toxic pollutants into the air.
 Successful implementation will bring about positive outcomes for people and for the planet and help to improve the long-term resilience of the companies in which we invest.